yownas/vsh/doc/VSH.md

 		Select key to use.
 		No suffix will show a list of keys.
         -p
-		Show hostname as prefix when using -o athosts
+		Show hostname as prefix when using -o athosts/atct -u
-	-u
 		Do not update container states.
 	-q